 Corrective Actions

+Determine that adequate and timely corrective actions have been implemented for traditional enforcement actions including violations, deviations, Confirmatory Action Letters (CALs), and Orders.

+For multiple traditional enforcement violations, verify that appropriate corrective action(s) are specified for each cause identified for the group of violations or that there is an evaluation indicating that no actions are necessary.

+For CALs and Orders, determine whether the actions taken meet the commitments described in the CAL or the requirements in the Order.
+Promptly notify the Office of Enforcement if licensee commitments contained in a CAL or Order have not been met.

+Guidance:

 For CALs and Orders, determine whether licensee management has forwarded copies of the CAL or Order and any needed instructions to appropriate onsite management representatives.
-Also verify that operations are being conducted in accordance with the order, or the requirements have been incorporated into the license.
+Also, verify that operations are being conducted in accordance with the order, or the requirements have been incorporated into the license.

-orrective actions, as described in the licensee’s response to the traditional enforcement actions, have been fully implemented and were effective in addressing the issues that resulted in the enforcement action.
+Verify corrective actions, as described in the licensee’s response to the traditional enforcement actions, have been fully implemented and were effective in addressing the issues that resulted in the enforcement action.
+Determine that any outstanding corrective actions have been prioritized with consideration of the regulatory compliance and that a schedule has been established for implementing and completing these corrective actions.

+The corrective action plan should achieve compliance.
+The licensees should prioritize the type of corrective action chosen.
+Attention should be given to solutions that involve only changing procedures or providing training as they are sometimes over-utilized.
+In such cases, consideration should be given to more comprehensive corrective actions.
+The corrective actions should be assigned to individuals or organizations that are appropriate to ensure that the actions are taken promptly.
+Also, the licensee should ensure that there is a formal tracking mechanism established for each of the specific corrective actions.

 If applicable, the licensee has posted copies of enforcement correspondence for radiological working conditions as required by 10 CFR 19.11.